 Simple Walk Through The Campus For Fun

-Don’t forget to rub the feet of the Statue of Dwight Woosely for a stroke of good luck, as you walk through old campus (pictured above) to marvel at the buildings.
-Prospective students often take on this ritual which is why the foot is always shining golden!
-Many films were shot at Yale.
-The university appeared prominently on Indiana Jones Crystal Skull’s famous chase scene.
+Don’t forget to rub the feet of the Statue of Dwight Woosely for a stroke of good luck as you walk through the old campus (pictured above) to marvel at the buildings.
+Prospective students often take on this ritual which is why the foot always shines golden!
+In addition, many films were shot at Yale.
+For example, the university appeared prominently in Indiana Jones Crystal Skull’s famous chase scene.
 Watch the chase scene here.

 Yale War Memorial building

 Don’t forget to walk around the Yale War Memorial building (also home to the Commons Dining Hall), which has names of all the Yale students who died serving the country from World War I to the Viet Nam war.

 Beinecke Rare Manuscripts Library houses some of the oldest books and maps in the world.
 This building is a must-stop visit because of the antiquity it holds, such as the original mysterious Voynich Manuscript yet to be deciphered, to the oldest printed bible in the world at the cost of millions of dollars.
 The books are frozen at -33 degrees F (yes, that is a minus) and kept in a climate-controlled glass enclosure which is only accessible after a tight security clearance and video surveillance, even for professors and students.
 However, the public is highly encouraged to walk around this masterpiece building, which is a must-stop.